You are here

 Privacy Policy

-We, the European Foundation for the Study of Diabetes (EFSD) are pleased that you are interested in our online presence and service.
+We, the European Foundation for the Study of Diabetes (EFSD) are pleased that you are interested in our online presence and services.
 We treat your personal data confidentially and in accordance with the legal regulations of the relevant data protection laws, in particular the EU General Data Protection Regulation (GDPR) as well as this privacy policy.

 The digital services may contain links to other third party service provider websites that are not covered by this privacy policy.